TaylorMouse/MaxScripts/README.md

 It is possible that for some scripts, like the Starcraft 2 & Heroes of the Storm Scripts require the official Blizzard ArtTools (sometimes called StarTools).
 The [Official Starcrat II Art Tools](https://news.blizzard.com/en-gb/starcraft2/10788362/starcraft-ii-art-tools-open-beta) are only fully supported for 3D Studio Max 2011.
 However you can download the Art Tools for 3D Studio Max 2016 here:
 [SC2ArtTools2016.zip](https://drive.google.com/file/d/1-ZM4tPded4LEDnJZw7CxwKy_qTAhVR4m/view?usp=sharing)

+Not all of the supported games, listed below are found in the menu, some of them are still script only.

 ## Supported games